NGaikwad99/CompTIASecPlus-Prep/All modules.md

 #### Gap analysis
 * Assessing difference between the current security posture of an organization and its desired security objective.
-* Gap occurs when the implemented control does not meet the control objective.
+* Gap occurs when the implemented control does not meet the control objectives.
 * Gaps must be treated as risks and remediated when possible based on availability of resources and its severity.

 #### Zero Trust
 * **Control plane**
-    * *Adaptive identity*, also known as Adaptive authentication, relies on identifying the user using context-based authentication that is based on various atteibutes such as location, device being used and whether it meets security requirements.
+    * *Adaptive identity*, also known as Adaptive authentication, relies on identifying the user using context-based authentication that is based on various attributes such as location, device being used and whether it meets security requirements.
     * *Threat scope reduction*, sometimes referred to as limiting blast radius, is used to manage the possibility of security mishaps by providing only the necessary access to users.
 This is done using principle of least privilege and identity-based network segmentation.
     * *Policy Engine* facilitates policy-driven access control by allowing or denying access based on certain policies.
-    * *Policy Administrator* executs the decisions made by the policy engine.
+    * *Policy Administrator* executes the decisions made by the policy engine.
     * *Policy Decision Point* comprises the Policy Engine and Policy Administrator.
 * **Data plane**
     * *Policy Enforcement Point* delegates user information to the policy decision point to ensure policy-drive access control.
     * *Subject/system* is the device or individual requesting access to a resource.
-    * *Implicit trust zones* are areas wherein a user can freely move after being athenticated by zzero trust policy engine.
+    * *Implicit trust zones* are areas wherein a user can freely move after being athenticated by zero trust policy engine.

 #### Physical security
 * **Bollards** prevent vehicles from ramming into doors or buildings or entering restricted areas.
-* **Fencing** surrounds restricted areas to discorage trespassers from entering.
+* **Fencing** surrounds restricted areas to discourage trespassers from entering.
-* **Lighting** helps keep a building illuminate and hence visible from the outside which discourages attempts of breaching the property.
+* **Lighting** helps keep a building illuminated and hence visible from the outside which discourages attempts of breaching the property.
 * **Sensors** usually serve as detective measures to trigger an alarm if needed.
     * Infrared
     * Ultrasonic